Saint Paul & Minnesota Foundation

 Overview

-Founded in 1940, the Saint Paul & Minnesota Foundation is Minnesota's largest community foundation, stewarding $1.9 billion in charitable assets.
-In 2023, the Foundation and its donors granted $106 million to 3,253 organizations across Minnesota.
-The Foundation's mission centers on "creating an equitable, just, and vibrant Minnesota" through equity-centered grantmaking and community-driven philanthropy.
+Founded in 1940, the Saint Paul & Minnesota Foundation is Minnesota's largest community foundation, stewarding over $1.5 billion in charitable assets.
+The Foundation and its donors grant over $100 million annually to thousands of organisations across Minnesota.
+The Foundation's mission centres on "creating an equitable, just, and vibrant Minnesota" through equity-centred grantmaking and community-driven philanthropy.

-Throughout 2024-2025, the Foundation underwent a major community-informed redesign of its grant programs in partnership with F.R.
+The Foundation has undergone a major community-informed redesign of its grant programmes in partnership with F.R.
 Bigelow Foundation and Mardag Foundation.
-This redesign prioritizes increased transparency in timelines and decision-making, community input, and alignment with community-identified priorities.
+This redesign prioritises increased transparency in timelines and decision-making, community input, and alignment with community-identified priorities.
 The Foundation's work is rooted in racial equity and guided by the principle that "community should not only benefit from their work, but inform and form it."

-In August 2025, Chanda Smith Baker became President & CEO, bringing a strong commitment to equity-centered leadership and community relationships.
-Under her leadership, the Foundation continues to emphasize listening to community voices and building bridges across differences.
+Chanda Smith Baker serves as President & CEO, bringing a strong commitment to equity-centred leadership and community relationships.
+Under her leadership, the Foundation continues to emphasise listening to community voices and building bridges across differences.

 Funding Priorities

-The Foundation offers multiple grant programs with varying application methods:
+The Foundation offers multiple grant programmes with varying application methods:

 - Focus: Design, test, and spread ideas that make communities better; inspire, equip, and connect people through community-led change